etetoolkit/ete/sdoc/tutorial/tutorial_trees.rst

     * Postorder traversal sequence: A, C, E, D, B, H, I, G, F (left, right, root)
     * Level-order traversal sequence: F, B, G, A, D, I, C, E, H

-Every node in a tree includes a :func:`TreeNode.traverse` method, which can be used to visit, one by one, every node node under the current partition.
-In addition, the :func:`TreeNode.iter_descendants` method can be set to use either a post- or a preorder strategy.
-The only different between :func:`TreeNode.traverse` and :func:`TreeNode.iter_descendants` is that the first will include the root node in the iteration.
+Every node in a tree includes a :func:`Tree.traverse` method, which can be used to visit, one by one, every node node under the current partition.
+In addition, the :func:`Tree.iter_descendants` method can be set to use either a post- or a preorder strategy.
+The only different between :func:`Tree.traverse` and :func:`Tree.iter_descendants` is that the first will include the root node in the iteration.

 .. autosummary::

    :signature:
-   TreeNode.traverse
+   Tree.traverse
-   TreeNode.iter_descendants
+   Tree.iter_descendants
-   TreeNode.iter_leaves
+   Tree.iter_leaves

 **strategy** can take one of the following values: ``"postorder"``, ``"preorder"`` or  ``"levelorder"``

 ::

-   # we load a tree
+   # Load a tree
    t = Tree('((((H,K)D,(F,I)G)B,E)A,((L,(N,Q)O)J,(P,S)M)C);', format=1)

    for node in t.traverse("postorder"):
        # Do some analysis on node
-     print node.name
+       print(node.name)

    # If we want to iterate over a tree excluding the root node, we can
    # use the iter_descendant method
    for node in t.iter_descendants("postorder"):
        # Do some analysis on node
-     print node.name
+       print(node.name)

 Additionally, you can implement your own traversing function using the